 Earlier this month, an Australian CrossFit athlete named Khan Porter posted a video to his Facebook page.
 The video opens on Porter in a gym.
 He sashays to the Beyoncé hit “Single Ladies.”
 Suddenly, mid-routine, Porter performs a 264 lb snatch: He lifts a cartoonishly huge barbell above his head in one swift motion, then drops it with a triumphant thud and picks up dancing where he left off.

-The video has more than 1.7 million views.
+The original video, which has been deleted, had more than 1.7 million views.
 Porter has since followed up with a second post, saying, “I posted my video because I think the way the public reacted reflects a pretty cool shift in preconceived notions of masculinity and think that’s grounds for starting some more positive conversations about what it means to be ‘a man.’”
 The post goes on to address the connections between masculinity, mental health, and suicide.

 Porter’s video and follow-up post have both received an outpouring of support online, from comments on Facebook to features and praise on Buzzfeed, Bustle, Cosmopolitan, Glamour, and espnW.
 Many commenters—including Porter himself—have likened the video to actor Channing Tatum’s recent appearance on the reality series Lip Sync Battle, in which Tatum performed a drag rendition of Beyoncé’s “Run the World (Girls).”
 The video of Tatum’s performance went viral, too.